Dong Ding Oolong

 • Gently roasted a little stronger for the popular Nong Xiang “rich” flavour

-Character Cinnamon, walnut, flavoursome, strongly mineral, mouth-watering and refreshing; in the second infusion a lovely floral, orchid aroma emerges with hints of cocoa butter
+Character Cinnamon, walnut, flavoursome, mineral and refreshing; in the second infusion a lovely floral, orchid aroma emerges with hints of cocoa butter

-Tea Farm Small family-owned tea farm in its second generation; natural, pesticide-free cultivation
+Tea Farm Small, family-run tea farm in its second generation, certified organic

 Terroir Xinyi Township, Nantou County, Taiwan

-Harvest 1st harvest, end of April to beginning of May 2024, hand-harvested
+Harvest 1st harvest, late April to early May 2024, hand-harvested

 Cultivar Qing Xin Oolong (青心烏龍)